leifoolsen/my-playground/readme.md

 # My Playgroud

-A place where i can store stuff i experiment with.
+A repo for stuff I experiment with.